 Secondary Fields

-The Department of Slavic Languages and Literatures provides a broad array of courses in the languages, literatures, and cultures of Russia, Ukraine, Poland, the Czech Republic, and Bosnia-Croatia-Serbia.
+The Department of Slavic Languages and Literatures teaches a broad array of courses in the languages, literatures, and cultures of Bosnia-Croatia-Serbia, the Czech Republic, Poland, Russia, and Ukraine.
 For a secondary field, we offer two options: Central European Studies or Russian Studies.
-Both require students to take 5 related courses, and offer ample scope for interdisciplinary and comparative work.
+Both require students to take 5 related courses, and provide ample scope for interdisciplinary and comparative work.
 We offer students the chance to work closely with Slavic faculty in order to develop a program of study suited to their own interests, rather than just an accumulation of five loosely related courses.

 Central European Studies Requirements: